 Using the instructions provided in this guide, you can create a Virtual Network and set up a static route from this network.

 The following video shows the virtual network configuration:

 Perform the following steps:

-Step 1: Log into the VoltConsole and start Virtual Network object creation.
+Step 1: Start Virtual Network object creation.